tynn/sonar-badge-proxy/README.md

 The port the reverse proxy server starts on

 #### AUTHORIZATION
-The value passed as Authorization header
+The user token passed as Basic Authorization header

 #### METRIC
 A comma separated list of metrics to expose as BADGE